Teays Valley, West Virginia: Education

+The Putnam County Schools operates public schools in the area.
+Teays Valley's students are split between the Hurricane attendance area (Hurricane High School, Hurricane Middle School, and West Teays Elementary School) and the Winfield attendance area (Winfield High School, Winfield Middle School, and Scott-Teays Elementary School).

+A private K-12 school, Teays Valley Christian School, is also located in the community.
+The West Virginia International School (ウエストバージニア国際学校 Uesuto Bājinia Kokusai Gakkō), a Japanese weekend school, holds its classes at Scott Teays Elementary School in Scott Depot.
+The school office is in Building 6 of the West Virginia Department of Education facility in Charleston.

-Fire Department
+Fire department

 The Teays Valley area is primarily protected by the Teays Valley Fire Department.
 The department was founded in 1964 by the Scott/Teays Lions Club as an all volunteer department.
 In March 2013 the TVFD became a combination fire department consisting of 24/7 coverage by a paid staff supplemented by a group of dedicated volunteers.